TrueBlocks/trueblocks-core/docs/content/chifra/accounts.md

   -w, --watch              continually scan for new blocks and extract data as per the command file -a, --watchlist string   available with --watch option only, a file containing the addresses to watch -c, --commands string    available with --watch option only, the file containing the list of commands to apply to each watched address
-  -s, --sleep float        available with --watch option only, the number of seconds to sleep between runs (default 14) -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose output
+  -b, --batch_size uint    available with --watch option only, the number of monitors to process in each batch (default 8) -r, --run_once           available with --watch option only, only run the monitor --watch commands once then quit -s, --sleep float        available with --watch option only, the number of seconds to sleep between runs (default 14) -x, --fmt string         export format, one of [none|json*|txt|csv] -v, --verbose            enable verbose output